 Abstract Notebooks enables you to create and track context around your team’s design process.
-With Abstract Notebooks, you can solicit design reviews, provide actionable feedback, and track decisions.
+With Abstract Notebooks, you can request design reviews, provide actionable feedback, and track decisions.

 Abstract Notebooks is a tool for designers to capture and present their work and establish design decisions.
 Each individual notebook contains a review system that helps you get structured, actionable feedback on your work.
 You can bring design content directly into a notebook with our Figma and Sketch plugins, and you can add context with the built-in text editor.